As Infantry, you are a front line soldier, and the backbone of Army service.

 Career progression and training

-As Infantry (Rifleman) you will spend your initial years developing your infantry skills within a Rifle Company.
-You may then have the opportunity of working within a Specialist Infantry Platoon where you will develop some advanced infantry skills such as Reconnaissance, Snipers, Heavy Weapons, or Advanced Communications.
-Over time you may progress in rank and hold different command positions within an Infantry Battalion.
+As Infantry you will spend your initial years developing your infantry skills within a Rifle Company.
+You may then have the opportunity of working within a Specialist Infantry Platoon where you will develop some advanced infantry skills such as reconnaissance, sniping, crewing heavy weapons, or advanced communications.
+Over time you may promote in rank and hold different command positions within an Infantry Battalion.
 As your career progresses, you will work towards being an Infantry Instructor.
-In this capacity, you can be posted to the Combat School in Waiouru, tutoring on advanced combat courses, or to the Army Depot where you would tutor on promotion courses or train recruits during their initial training.
+In this capacity, you could be posted to the Combat School, based in Linton Military Camp, Palmerston North, tutoring on advanced combat courses, or to Waiouru Military Camp working at either The Army Depot providing initial training to recruits or The Army Command School (ACS) where you would train future leaders during initial training and promotion courses.

 - Organisation and Administration